Find any Australian or New Zealand company or fund (dead or alive) by using SEARCH above or go directly to the site:

 Finding your company

-If your company has been deregistered there are three ways of finding it:
+If your company has been deregistered there are four ways of finding it:

 If you are unable to find your company or the information is incomplete or incomprehensible we recommend you send us a message and we will try to assist.